inmve/free-ai-coding/README.md

 ---

 > Limits change fast.
 If you see a mistake, a newer quota/model, or want to add a new tool, open an issue or PR with a source.
-New tool contributions are welcomed!
+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ---